Brigid Goddess and Her Beautiful Celtic History

 Who is Saint Brigid?

-The ancient Celts did not record written documents and relied on oral retellings.
-They believed written accounts might be misunderstood.
+The ancient Celts chose not to document their history in writing.
+Instead, they relied on oral retellings due to a belief that written accounts might lead to misunderstandings.
 Throughout time, many Celtic deities (it’s believed there were hundreds of them) were forgotten or vanished as Christianity spread.

-The handful of deities who did make it into written history did so through the perspectives, interpretations, and writings of ancient Greeks, Romans, and Christian monks/historians.
-This doesn’t mean they were entirely inaccurate but does make it challenging to know the authentic Celtic beliefs compared to what may have been added later in history.
+The few deities who made it into written history did so through the perspectives, interpretations, and writings of ancient Greeks, Romans, and Christian monks/historians.
+While this doesn’t necessarily imply inaccuracy, it does pose a challenge in establishing authentic Celtic beliefs from possible later additions throughout history.

-It’s generally believed St. Brigid’s Cathedral in Kildare, Ireland, was crafted on a Pagan shrine near an Oak grove, where an everlasting flame to honor and respect the Pagan Goddess Brigid was maintained.
+St. Brigid’s Cathedral in Kildare, Ireland, is widely believed to have been constructed on a Pagan shrine near an Oak grove.
+They kept a constant flame in this sacred place to honor and respect the Pagan Goddess Brigid.

 However, at this point, the story gets hazy and is told through folklore and legend.
 Here are two different versions you may find interesting.

 A Druidess woman took care of the Pagan shrine in Kildare, Ireland, and later led its transition from Pagan to Catholic.
-Prominent Druidesses or influential Celtic women (judges, teachers, healers, etc.) were often referred to as Brigid out of respect and honor.
+People commonly referred to prominent Druidesses or influential Celtic women, including judges, teachers, and healers, as Brigid out of respect and honor.
 It’s believed this Druidess was also given the title of Brigid.

 This clever and tenacious woman found a way to protect a sacred space that would inevitably shift or be destroyed by the Christian religion and beliefs.